-Below is the top 6 difference between Graphs vs Charts
+Below are the top 6 differences between Graphs vs Charts:

 Key Differences Between Graphs vs Charts

-Both Graphs vs Charts are popular choices in the market; let us discuss some of the major Difference Between Graphs vs Charts
+Both Graphs vs Charts are popular choices in the market; let us discuss some of the major differences:

-- The major key difference between the graphs vs charts is that graph is a type of diagram which will represent a system of interrelations or connections among the 2 or more than 2 things by several distinctive lines, dots, bars, etc. and whereas the chart as stated earlier is a type of graphical representation of the information or the data, in which “the data that is represented by the symbols, like the lines in a line chart, bars in the bar chart, or the slices in a pie chart”.
+- The major key difference between graphs vs charts is that graph is a diagram representing a system of interrelations or connections among 2 or more 2 things by several distinctive lines, dots, bars, etc. In contrast, the chart, as stated earlier, is a type of graphical representation of the information or the data, in which “the data that is represented by the symbols, like the lines in a line chart, bars in the bar chart, or the slices in a pie chart.”

 - Graphs are the subset of the charts as the charts are the larger version of the same.

-- Graphs represent the mathematical connections or interrelationships between the different set of the data whereas the charts represent the diagrams where one can find the depicted information or the data.
+- Graphs represent the mathematical connections or interrelationships between the different data sets, whereas charts represent the diagrams where one can find the depicted information or the data.

-- As mentioned earlier all type of graphs are charts, but on the flip side, not all charts are graphs.
+- As mentioned earlier, all graphs are charts, but on the flip side, not all charts are.

-- Charts are the larger group of methods for depicting or representing the data or the information while to the contrary the graphs provide one of those methods (that charts use to represent the information) by presenting the data in a visual format.
+- Charts are the larger methods for depicting or representing the data or information.
+At the same time, to the contrary, the graphs provide one of those methods (that charts use to describe the information) by presenting the data in a visual format.

-- A chart will illustrate the information or the data by using only one quantitative coordinate whereas to the flip side a graph is a type of method of relating one qualitative variable to the other quantitative variable, and generally its time.
+- A chart will illustrate the information or data using only one quantitative coordinate.
+In contrast, on the flip side, a graph relates one qualitative variable to the other quantitative variable, and generally, its time.

 Graphs vs Charts Comparison Table

-Charts are one of the most appropriate for the quantitatively comparing the groups of data or the discrete categories.
-The most popular charts are a bar, column, line, and the pie charts.
-A bar chart will be particularly useful for displaying the information or the data about the gender, occupation, ethnicity, types of discharges, and treatment categories.
-Bar charts are useful or appropriate for displaying the categorical information or categorical data.
-Bar charts will compare groups or categories by using some of the quantitative measurement.
+Charts are the most appropriate for quantitatively comparing the data groups or the discrete categories.
+The most popular charts are bar, column, line, and pie charts.
+A bar chart will be handy for displaying the information or the data about gender, occupation, ethnicity, types of discharges, and treatment categories.
+Bar charts are helpful or appropriate for displaying categorical information or categorical data.
+Bar charts will compare groups or categories by using some of the quantitative measurements.

-Graphs, on the other hand, can be simple, or they can turn out to be quite complicated, but they must be always selected to represent their information or the data as clearly as possible.
-Sometimes the 2 graphs can be better than one graph if each of the graphs shows a different aspect of the same set of information or the data set.
-Not all the graphs that are created equal, however.
-The kind of graph that will be used will depend upon the kind of data set.
+On the other hand, while graphs can be simple or quite complicated, individuals must always select them to represent their information or data as clearly as possible.
+Sometimes the 2 graphs can be better than one if each shows a different aspect of the same information or the data set.
+Not all the graphs are created equal, however.
+The kind of graph that will be used will depend upon the type of data set.

 One may not find graphs in the following kind of charts.